Information for Library Trustees

 - Promote the benefits to potential board members:

-- Make a difference in the community.
+- Make a difference in the community

-- Valuable professional experience/Enhance your resume
+- Gain valuable professional experience and enhance your resume

 - Network and form social connections